 Beijing Environmental Protection Bureau (BEPB)

-Heavy-duty vehicles over 3,500 kg, equipped with compression ignition engines or positive ignition natural gas or liquified petroleum gas engines.
+Heavy-duty vehicles with gross vehicle weight over 3,500 kg, equipped with one of the following engine types: compression ignition, positive ignition natural gas, or liquified petroleum gas.

 |China I||1 Jan 1999|

 |China V/ Beijing V||1 Feb 2013 for new buses and city cleaning vehicles

 |China VI-b||1 Jul 2019 for new natural gas vehicles, buses, and city cleaning vehicles

 1 Jan 2020 for new HDV sales